Victoria, Princess Royal: Prussian-Danish War

 In the international arena, Bismarck tried to build German unity around Prussia.
 His plans were to end the Austrian influence in the German Confederation and impose Prussian hegemony in Germany.
-Faithful to his objectives, Bismarck involved Prussia in the War of the Duchies against Denmark in 1864.
+Faithful to his objectives, Bismarck involved Prussia in the Second Schleswig War against Denmark in 1864.
 However, the prime minister counteracted with the help of Austria in the conflict.

 Despite the familial relations of the Prince of Wales with Copenhagen, the British government refused to intervene in the war between the German Confederation and Denmark.
 That had a certain importance in the royal family, which was deeply divided by the conflict.
-In addition, many in Berlin suspected that the Crown Princess was unhappy over the Prussian military successes against the country of her sister-in-law Alexandra.
+In addition, many in Berlin suspected that the crown princess was unhappy over the Prussian military successes against the country of her sister-in-law Alexandra.

 Despite criticism and distrust, Victoria supported German troops.
-Following the example of Florence Nightingale, who had helped to improve the medical care of British soldiers in the Crimean War, the Crown Princess became involved in the aid of wounded soldiers.
+Following the example of Florence Nightingale, who had helped to improve the medical care of British soldiers in the Crimean War, the crown princess became involved in the aid of wounded soldiers.
 During the birthday celebrations of William I, Victoria, along with her husband, created a social fund for the families of soldiers killed or seriously injured.

-During the war, Frederick joined the Prussian army and was part of the fighting under the command of Field Marshal Friedrich von Wrangel.
+During the war, Frederick joined the Prussian Army and was part of the fighting under the command of Field Marshal Friedrich von Wrangel.
 He distinguished himself with his courageous valour in the Battle of Dybbøl (7–18 April 1864) that marked the defeat of Denmark by the Austro-Prussian coalition.
 Pleased with the German victory, Victoria expected the military success of her husband would encourage people to understand that she was the wife of the heir apparent.
 In a letter to Frederick, she complained of the constant criticism and being considered too British in Prussia and too Prussian in Great Britain.

-With the final victory over Denmark and the Treaty of Vienna (signed on 30 October 1864), it was decided that the Duchies of Schleswig, Holstein and Lauenburg would be administered by a joint Prussian-Austrian government.
+With the final victory over Denmark and the Treaty of Vienna (signed on 30 October 1864), it was decided that the duchies of Schleswig, Holstein and Saxe-Lauenburg would be administered by a joint Prussian-Austrian government.
 However, this new division became a source of conflict between Vienna and Berlin.